unbelt/utils/README.md

 # Utils

-Simple utils application with NGRX and Angular material
+Simple utils application build with Angular + NGRX & Material

+## Setup

+Run `yarn`

 ## Development server

-Run `ng serve` for a dev server.
+Run `yarn start` to build and start a dev server.
 Navigate to `http://localhost:4200/`.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `yarn build` to build the project.
+The build artifacts will be stored in the `dist` directory.
+Use the `yarn build:prod` for a production build.